brendt/stitcher.io/src/content/blog/2019-02-22-craftsmen-know-your-tools.md

 The same way my brother is crafting things with wood, we are building websites and programs with code.
-I wonder if we have we mastered our toolset like he has.
+I wonder if we have mastered our toolset like he has.

 See, he isn't building all this stuff with his bare hands.
 He's using the right tools for the job.